Jennifer Risper: High school

 Risper played high school basketball at Canyon Springs.
 As a senior, she averaged 15.3 points, 6.3 rebounds, 5.3 assists and 3.2 steals.
 She was named All-Ivy league and All-Riverside County First Team, along with the CIF Division 1A Co-Most Valuable Player.
 Other honors included Cal-Hi Sports All-State Third Team, and the L.A.
 Times All-Star Girls Basketball Team and the Press Enterprise First Team.
 In her junior year, she averaged 20.3 points, 6.7 rebounds, 3.9 assists and 3.6 steals per game.
 She was integral in leading Canyon Springs to CIF Div.
 1A Southern Section Championship, Ivy League championship and runner-up finish in state championship.
 In her senior year, she led Canyon Springs to a 31–4 overall record including a school record 25-game winning streak and a perfect 10–0 record in the Ivy League.
 She lettered all four years in basketball and served as team captain for three years.
 When she was recruited, she selected Vanderbilt over Texas and Oregon State.

 Vanderbilt

 Risper was a two-time Second Team All-SEC Pick for the Commodores.
 In her sophomore year, she was Vanderbilt's representative on the 2007–08 SEC Women's Basketball Good Works Team.
+Her senior year, she was named the WBCA National Defensive Player of the Year.